The Dirtiest Places in Your Home: Surprising Culprits

 3. Cell Phones and Tablets

 Our smartphones and tablets accompany us everywhere, from the kitchen to the bathroom and beyond.
 As a result, they accumulate a significant amount of dirt and bacteria.
 Studies have shown that our devices can be dirtier than a toilet seat!
-Wipe down your electronic devices with disinfecting wipes to keep them clean.
+Wipe down your electronic devices with disinfecting wipes to keep them clean and germ-free.

 4. Handbags and Wallets